jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-03-05-why-use-signalR-and-how-it-works.md

 - With request-response approach we need more resources, because then communication in two ways is required.
 - Sometimes there are not new data so the request is unnecessary.

-The better approach would be like:
+A better approach would be:
 - Server send information to the client when new data are available.
 - Server doesn't send information when there are no new data.
 - Client doesn't have to think about asking.
 Data just will be provided.